-Commercial flights are resuming on a country-by-country basis, subject to coordination with the Ministry of Health.
+Commercial flights are operating, subject to coordination with the Ministry of Health.
 Contact your airline for the latest information on the status of your flight.

 The Turkish Government has introduced measures to limit the spread of COVID-19, and further restrictions may be reintroduced with little notice.